Things to Consider Before Gifting a Drone This Christmas

 • Ready-to-fly (RTF).
 These are practically airworthy right out of the box.
 All you need to do is charge the batteries and attach the propellers; you are ready.

 • Bind-to-fly (BNF).
-No controllers are included, so you must purchase additional ones or use an app on your mobile device.
+No controllers are included; you must purchase additional controllers or use an app on your mobile device.
 The good news is that these drones are ready to fly right out of the box.

 • Almost-ready-to-fly (ARF).
 You can think of these as drone starter packs.
 Most lack essential components, such as motors, speed controllers, flight controllers, and batteries.
-Although you have almost everything you need to construct your drone, you will still need to make several additional purchases to be able to fly it.
+Although you have most of what you need to assemble your drone, you will still need to make several additional purchases to fly it.
 Plus, you can customize these drones to your specific flying needs.

 • First-person video (FPV).
-These drones can film and send that footage to a smartphone, VR headset, or another device with the appropriate software installed.
+These drones can record footage and send it to a smartphone, VR headset, or another device with the appropriate software installed.
 Taking photographs with a drone is a popular hobby for many photographers.

 4. Consider the Form Factor

-Drones come in all shapes and sizes, so deciding what kind of drone best fits your needs can sometimes be challenging.
+Drones come in all shapes and sizes, so choosing the type that best fits your needs can be challenging.
 Generally, you’ll want to look for a lightweight and compact drone.
 For instance, you want to find a drone that is easy to carry and comes with a secure carrying case.
 This way, the process can be stress-free if your friend travels or relocates over the Christmas holiday.
 That being said, we generally advise against buying larger models for beginners.
-Therefore, you should purchase a unit that is small enough for one person to handle alone but robust enough to withstand most flight conditions.
+Therefore, you should purchase a unit that is small enough for one person to handle independently but robust enough to withstand most flight conditions.

 5. Look at the Price of Drones